 Nutritional support is essential for human health, especially when cancer cells invade the human body.
 Having adequate doses of the right nutrients can help determine the success of treatment and the time spent in recovery.
 Because Vitamin C and NAD are vital water-soluble nutrients and not drugs, they have no negative side effects and pose zero risk to human health.
 NAD IV treatment and high-dose Vitamin C IV therapy do not require a doctor’s prescription.

-If you are being treated for cancer and want to offset the negative side effects of chemo, or if you want to optimize your health post-cancer treatment, contact Invita Cryo NYC in Midtown Manhattan today, and give your body the nutrients it needs to fight cancer at the cellular level.
+If you are being treated for cancer and want to offset the negative side effects of chemo, or if you want to optimize your health post-cancer treatment, contact InVita Wellness in Midtown Manhattan today, and give your body the nutrients it needs to fight cancer at the cellular level.

 Schedule an Appointment Today